ajoergensson/TCPDump_parser/README.md

 ## sudo tcpdump -nli ens33 | python tcpdump.py

 # Issues
-Having issues to use local variables with the threads Implement further functions as summarising used protocols
+Having issues to use local variables with the threads.
+Implement further functions as summarising used protocols.
-- DNS Uses often 3 IPs (part of A record resolution)
+- DNS Uses often 3 IPs (part of A record resolution).
-- (Iterate on line to calculate more than 2 IPs)
+- (Iterate on line to calculate more than 2 IPs).